The Long Read:

 In Indiana, a liberal pastoral meeting was targeted for expulsion over its public welcome to LGBT persons; but when the Indiana leadership made push come to shove, seventeen other meetings joined the exodus.
 In Northwest, an evangelical YM not part of FUM, several meetings that were either openly welcoming or unwilling to accept an enforced homophobic stance were expelled earlier this year.

-In North Carolina, the yearly meeting has been essentially divided in two subgroups, barely linked to a shell of North Carolina Yearly Meeting, which is now to be reduced to little more than a sanctified ATM machine.
-Its one remaining function will be to dole out payments from the body’s endowment.
+In North Carolina, the yearly meeting has dissolved.
+Two small remnant associations are barely linked to a shell corporation, now reduced to little more than a sanctified ATM machine.
+Its one remaining function is to dole out interest payments from the body’s endowment.

 And it’s no coincidence that the convenor and spokesman for the North Carolina evangelical putsch is none other than Hugh Spaulding, who seems to have finally attained the objectives he trumpeted in 1973.
 (In the Name of –Who Was It? – Do You Believe It??)